hazebam/cv/index.md

 __The University Of Sheffield__

 - _Master of science by research:_ Polar and Alpine Change
-- Dissertation Title: •Understanding the link between Andean high-altitude wetlands and glacial recession•
+- Dissertation Title: __Understanding the link between Andean high-altitude wetlands and glacial recession__

 `September 2022-2024`
 __The University of York__

-- •Batchelor of science:• Environmental Science, 2:1
+- _Batchelor of science:_ Environmental Science, 2:1
+- Dissertation Title: __Understanding the link between Andean high-altitude wetlands and glacial recession__

 `2020 - January 2022`
 __University of Warwick__

-- •Certificate of Higher Education:• Global Sustainable Development and Life Sciences
+- _Certificate of Higher Education:_ Global Sustainable Development and Life Sciences

 `2018 - 2020`
 __Sir Henry Floyd Grammar School__

-- •A levels:• Psychology,Chemistry,Biology - ABB
+- _A levels:_ Psychology,Chemistry,Biology - ABB

 ## Skills

-__Modelling__
+__Computing__

+- Using HPC resources to run glacial models reconstructing the recent history of some Peruvian glaciers.
+I coupled two python models, COSIPY and OGGM in order to get detailed snowpack modelling alongside an updated glacier area from OGGM.
+- Python - Dask, Numpy, CuPy, Xarray
+- R - Knitr,Tidyverse,ggplot
+- Linux - OpenMPI,Bash,Zsh,Slurm

+__Numerical Modelling__

 Associate, *French Academy of Science*, Paris, France